JonathanYiv/jonathanyiv.github.io/about.md

 In 2013 I left home after graduating high school and started to live independently.
 I biked miles to my first job for minimum wage to support myself.
-After two years of hard work and promotions, I was given my own worn down Domino's store.
+After two years of hard work and promotions, I was given my own worn down Domino's store to manage.

 For the next two years, that store was my baby.
 I poured my heart and soul into making it outstanding.
 I built up a great team of reliable people, a network of manager colleagues, trained employees from the ground up until they could obtain their own stores, received awards, and broke store records.